So you’re looking at planning your backpacking trip to Kerala.

 Arriving to Kerala

-Backpacking one month in India
+Backpacking in India

 If you’re making Kerala a part of your one month in India (or longer), and you’re starting in Delhi and North India, be sure to see this 2 week Rajasthan itinerary.